You might be wondering where your car tire pressure disappears to, a few hours after refilling yet you recently bought new tires.

 Max Working pressure: 100PSI Power source: 12VDC 10~15 amps Weight: 3.7lbs Cord length: 9ft

 You wouldn’t want to find yourself with deflated tires and a discharged electric car tire pump that won’t plug into standard DC outlets in your car.
-This pump plugs into any of your car’s 12VDC outlet and so it’s a plug and play device.
+This pump plugs into any of your car’s 12VDC outlet.

-You lose a lot by failing to regularly refill your car tire pressure, such as increased tire wear and tear, increased consumption of gas and the risk of accidents.
+You lose a lot by failing to regularly refill your car tire pressure, such as increased tire wear and tear, increased gas consumption and the risk of accidents.
 VIAIR portable air compressors are one of the most sought after in the market and they help avoid this tire menace.

 Max Working pressure: 60PSI Power source: 15 AMPS/12V CFM: 1.26CFM Free Flow @ 0 PSI

-Our verdict: What we love about Bon-Aire is its versatility and the high speed of pumping.
-The power cord and hose are also long enough to pump all tires from one position even if it’s the long Land Cruiser.
+Our verdict: What we love about Slime 40026 is its versatility and the high speed of pumping.
+The direct drive connection and long hose make it easy to pump all tires from one position.

 When it comes to safety when driving your car, after your brakes, properly inflated tires are your second most important devices.
-NOOX electric air pump for tires is what you need to maintain perpetual control while on the road.
+Xlyee electric air inflator for tires is what you need to maintain perpetual control while on the road.

 Our verdict: This is a go-to car tire inflator for the many conveniences, including accuracy, ease of use and storage.
 It is also cute and can be a perfect gift for your boyfriend or girlfriend.